-How?
+Exactly how does data replication do this?
 Read on to find out more.

 What is Data Replication?

-How Data Replication Works?
+How Does Data Replication Work?

 Data replication works by copying data from one location to another, for example, between two on-premise hosts in the same or different locations.
+For example, data replication in storage is copied from one storage network system to another.

-This technique is only viable for databases as it is done using binary log files present in the database.
+This data replication technique is only viable for databases as it is done using binary log files present in the database.
 It reads data directly from the log files, reducing the load on the production system.
 This technique falls closest to real-time data replication.

-Challenges of Data Replication
+Disadvantages of Data Replication

 Maintaining duplicates of the same data in various locations results in greater storage and processor overheads.